mellinoe/veldrid-docs/articles/shaders.md

     SamplerState Sampler1 : register(s1);
     ```
     (the declaration order is unimportant -- only the register indices matter).

+* Metal: Metal resources are assigned slots in the same way as HLSL resources.
+There are only three types of slots (buffer, texture, and sampler), and indices are assigned in simple increasing order depending on where they appear in the ResourceLayout creation list.

 * OpenGL: Resources are matched strictly by-name.
 Each resource must correspond to a uniform or uniform block in the shader program, and the names must be identical.
 Numerical indices are ignored when matching resources to GLSL uniforms.